Non-overlap Average Treatment Effect Bounds

 Theorem~\ref{thm:weak-conv} suggests a straightforward confidence interval for the ATE, as the intersection of $1-\alpha/2$ one-sided intervals for the lower and upper bounds:

 This confidence interval obtains valid coverage for the ATE by Theorem~\ref{thm:weak-conv}, Proposition~\ref{prop:smooth-bounds}, and a union bound.

-In fact, it may be possible to reduce the critical values used to construct the confidence interval, following the procedure in \citet{imbens2004confidence}.
-The intuition is that the ATE cannot be close to both the lower and upper bounds when they are well separated, and therefore one can consider the intersection of $1-\alpha$ one-sided intervals.
-Saving this approach for future work, we instead extend our approach to hold simultaneously over a finite set of parameters, next.
+\begin{remark} It may be possible to reduce the critical values used to construct the confidence interval, following the procedure in \citet{imbens2004confidence}.
+The intuition is that the ATE cannot be close to both the lower and upper bounds when they are well separated, and therefore one can consider the intersection of $1-\alpha$ one-sided intervals. \end{remark}